 NOTE 1: If the Branching Point or UL CL and the PSA2 are co-located in a single UPF then steps 2 and 3 can be merged.

-4. The I-SMF invokes Nsmf_PDUSession_Update Request (Indication of UL CL or Branching Point insertion, IPv6 prefix @PSA2, DNAI(s) supported by PSA2, DL Tunnel Info of UL CL/Branching Point) to SMF.
+4. The I-SMF invokes Nsmf_PDUSession_Update Request (Indication of UL CL or Branching Point insertion, IPv6 prefix @PSA2, DNAI(s) supported by PSA2, DL Tunnel Info of the new UL CL/Branching Point if any) to SMF.
 Whether the UL CL/Branching Point and PSA2 are supported by the same UPF is transparent to the SMF.